Menu

 Lessons and activities are adapted from SCARF plans, from Coram Life Education.
 SCARF stands for Safety, Caring, Achievement, Resilience, Friendship.
 This spiral curriculum allows all children to build on their knowledge year upon year.
 We then create lessons that utilise: use of child specific resources, differentiated questioning and mixed ability grouping to enable children to offer peer support.
 Lessons are planned with the aim of best possible understanding and integration for all children within the class.

-As we embrace a spiral curriculum, across the school this term we are focusing on the 'Rights and Respect' unit, each year the knowledge is recovered and built upon to ensure the greatest impact.
+As we embrace a spiral curriculum, across the school this term we are focusing on the 'Me and My Relationships' unit, each year the knowledge is recovered and built upon to ensure the greatest impact.

 Reception